What Is Email Encryption?

 - In transit encryption: This type of email encryption protects messages as they travel between mail servers.
 Its main purpose is to prevent the so-called man-in-the-middle attacks, in which the attacker positions himself or herself between two parties communicating with each other.

-- At rest encryption: Messages can be compromised not only when traveling from server to server but also when being stored on a hard drive, and that’s where at rest encryption comes in, making it impossible for a hacker to break into Google’s data center, steal bunch of hard drives, and read the messages stored on them.
+- At rest encryption: Messages can be compromised not only when traveling from server to server but also when being stored on a hard drive, and that’s where at rest encryption comes in, making it impossible for a hacker to break into Google’s data center, steal a bunch of hard drives, and read the messages stored on them.

 Obviously, you want to encrypt your messages both in transit and at rest to keep them as secure as possible.